Ramey Air Force Base: History

-Pre-World War II
+Pre–World War II

 In 1939, the U.S. Army Air Corps sent Major George C. Kenney to Puerto Rico to conduct a preliminary survey of possible air base sites on Puerto Rico.
 He examined 42 sites and declared Punta Borinquen the best site for a major air base.
-Sugar cane farms covered some 3796 acre that the government purchased for military use in the first week of September 1939 at a cost of $1,215,000.
+In September 1939, the government purchased 3796 acre of sugar cane farms for military use, for $1,215,000.
 The area was also populated by Poblado San Antonio, in which construction caused hundreds of families to be expropriated from the land.
 Later that year, Major Karl S. Axtater assumed command of what was to become Borinquen Army Airfield.

-The 1940 US Census counted enumeration district 22-32 as Borinquen Field in Aquadilla, Puerto Rico.
+The 1940 US Census counted enumeration district 22–32 as Borinquen Field in Aquadilla, Puerto Rico.
 Lt.
-Col. Karl S. Axtater, age 47, Post Commander, is the first person on the list of 942 personnel on the base on 27 April 1940.
-Each servicemember reported rank, place of birth, and also reported the location of their previous residence as of April 1935.
+Col. Karl S. Axtater, age 47, Post Commander, is the first person on the list of 942 personnel on the base in April 1940.
+Each servicemember reported rank, place of birth, and reported the location of their previous residence as of April 1935.